 AirBnBs by the night

-and a campsite right on a beach by the pub in Altandhu.
+and a campsite with a small shop right on a beach below the pub in Altandhu, opposite Isle Ristol.

-You can wild camp anywhere within reason, but more than a night on grassy Badentarbet beach, opposite Tanera Mor by the old pier is discouraged locally.
+You can wild camp anywhere within reason, but more than a night on grassy Badentarbet beach by the pier is discouraged locally.
 Leaving vehicles here overnight while out in the Isles seems OK; at the camp site car park while informing someone there might be better

-You can get fed at the hotel, the Altandu pub, the Piping School Cafe (daytime) or Salt Seafood Kitchen (in season) and Tea Rooms in Polbain.
-The Achiltibuie Stores with fuel is open six days a week and there’s a small shop at the campsite too.
-The next nearest fuel and shop are Lochinver, 18 milkes to the north or 24 miles to Ullapool with a Tescos.
+You can get fed at the hotel, the Altandu pub, the Piping School Cafe (daytime) and Tea Rooms in Polbain.
+The main shop is the Achiltibuie Stores with fuel, open six days a week and there’s a small shop at the campsite too.
+The next nearest fuel and shops are Lochinver, 18 miles to the north or 24 miles to Ullapool with a Tesco.
 The post office is open mornings, six days a week.

-Tour with- or hire a kayak from Norwest Sea Kayaking up in Lochinver – they’re often down here, or do a course with a new outfit based in Achiltibuie/Ullapool called Kayak Summer Isles (there’s a fantastic picture of high tide on Carn Sgeir on their front page).
+Tour with- or hire a kayak from Norwest Sea Kayaking up in Lochinver – they’re often down here – or with Achiltibuie/Ullapool based Kayak Summer Isles who have a live webcam overlooking Badentarbet Bay.
 It’s all on coigach.com.

 Weather of course is another matter, as the embedded map up top probably shows.
 It’s much windier and more exposed up here than further down the west coast, but as mentioned, besides the islands there are leeward coasts and inland lochs to visit.
 We don’t live here but have been visiting for years, renting for months at a time.
 Over that period there’s a good chance of catching a fine day every couple of weeks and at least one outright freak dry, sunny spell.
-The year 2018 was one of the driest and warmest ever.
+2018 was one of the driest and warmest years ever; 2019 wasn’t.

 We’ve reliably experienced a calm, warm and dry week in May or early June.
-Note that the BBC weather I use often underestimates actual wind speed by 50% – maybe it’s an average.
-Local fishermen rate the more detailed Norwegian YR met service but as you can see at the top of the page, windy.com is now the paddler’s weather app of choice.
-Although it often plays up (and looks like it may have packed up for good) you can compared forecasts with what is actually happening now (to confirm what you can often see with your own eyes) have a look at Ardmair campsite’s weather station.
+Local fishermen rate the Norwegian YR met service but as you can see at the top of the page, windy.com is now the paddler’s weather app of choice.
+Although it often plays up (and looks like it may have packed up for good) you can compared forecasts with what’s actually happening now on Ardmair campsite’s weather station. near Ullapool.
 Here’s a handy nautical mapp, too.
-Compared to other places in Scotand, it’s rarely still or humid enough to allow midges to be a real nuisance, but then again, we’re not camping up here.
+Compared to other places in Scotand, it’s rarely still enough to allow midges to be a real nuisance, but then again, we’re not camping up here.

 Click for today’s tide on Tanera Mor.
-The range is about 4.4m but with light winds and an appropriate route, it never really affects exploring the islands.
+The maximum range is about 4.4m but with light winds and an appropriate route, it never really hampers exploring the islands.
 I have it easy in an open kayak, but not all islands or skerries are that easy to land on.
-Mullagrach (hiding above, behind Old Dornie harbour and Ristol) and Bottle are two examples.
-Blue dots are known beaches; there will be others, depending on the state of the tide and how desperate you are.
+Mullagrach (above, behind Old Dornie harbour and Ristol) and Bottle are two examples.
+Blue dots on my map below are known beaches; there will be others, depending on the state of the tide and how desperate you are.

 I won’t spoil your adventure by suggesting routes – that’s half the fun.
 The map below shows the main put-ins.
 I also mark caves and arches I’ve found over the years.
 I’m sure there are a few more.
-No need to trawl through my list of accounts by clicking the ‘Summer Isles‘ category, but you’ll find loads of photos and mini maps there to help you get a feel for the area.
+Trawl through my list of accounts by clicking the ‘Summer Isles‘ category and you’ll find loads of photos and mini maps to help you get a feel for the area.
 Or just use the search box.

-Enjoy your paddle around the Coigach and Summer Isles.
+Enjoy your paddle around the Coigach and the Summer Isles.